trixi-framework/Trixi.jl/docs/src/parallelization.md

 together with MPI you need to pass `internalnorm=ode_norm` and you should pass `unstable_check=ode_unstable_check` to OrdinaryDiffEq's [`solve`](https://docs.sciml.ai/DiffEqDocs/latest/basics/common_solver_opts/), which are both included in [`ode_default_options`](@ref).

+### Using parallel input and output
+Trixi.jl allows parallel I/O using MPI by leveraging parallel HDF5.jl.
+To enable this, you first need to use a system-provided MPI library, see also [here](@ref parallel_system_MPI) and you need to tell HDF5.jl to use this libary.
+To do so, set the environment variable `JULIA_HDF5_PATH` to the local path that contains the `libhdf5.so` shared object file and build HDF5.jl by executing `using Pkg; Pkg.build("HDF5")`.
+For more information see also the [documentation of HDF5.jl](https://juliaio.github.io/HDF5.jl/stable/mpi/).